- MFA, Creative Writing, The University of Alabama, 2009

 - BA, English, Loyola University, 2004

 Brian Oliu is originally from New Jersey & has taught at the University of Alabama since receiving his MFA in 2009.
 He has a BA in English from Loyola University-Maryland & was the recipient of the Buford Boone Fellowship during his time at Alabama.
 His work has been anthologized in Best Creative Nonfiction Volume 2, 30 Under 30: An Anthology of Innovative Fiction, & has been twice selected as a Notable Essay in the Best American Essays series.
-He is the author of five books and two chapbooks, ranging from Craigslist Missed Connections, to video game boss battles, to NBA Jam.
+He is the author of six books and two chapbooks, ranging from Craigslist Missed Connections, to video game boss battles, to NBA Jam.

 Excerpts from his book, Leave Luck to Heaven, served as inspiration for “Another Castle,” an art installation by L’etablissment en face in Brussels, Belgium during September of 2012, which featured art from Juan Muñoz, Luciano Fabro, & Claes Oldenburg.